Özlem Cekic

-A nurse by education, she was first elected to the central committee of the Socialist People's Party in 2004.
+A nurse by education, Cekic was first elected to the central committee of the Socialist People's Party in 2004.
 In the 2007 elections, she became a member of the Danish parliament.
 She was her party's spokesperson for health related issues.
 She left the party in 2016 due to disagreements regarding refugee policies and is not a member of any party today.

-In 2018 she was the second Dane ever to be invited to give a TED talk in New York on her invention - Dialogue Coffee - a new way of meeting and communicating, even with people with whom you might disagree.
+In 2018, she was the second Dane ever to be invited to give a TED talk in New York on her invention - Dialogue Coffee - a new way of meeting and communicating among people, including those who might disagree.

 Early life

-Born in Ankara, Turkey, from a Kurdish background she arrived in Denmark as a 10-year old child via several other countries, including Finland, and grew up in Copenhagen's Vesterbro neighborhood.
+Born in Ankara, Turkey, from a Kurdish background she arrived in Denmark as a 10-year-old child via several other countries, including Finland, and grew up in Copenhagen's Vesterbro neighborhood.